Start your journey to healthier habits with professional support.

 6.3 million people in the UK are estimated to be at an increased risk of type 2 diabetes (Diabetes UK, 2025)

-Most cases develop silently over years but are often preventable
+Most cases develop silently over years but are often manageable through lifestyle changes

 Simply complete our questionnaire to get started.
-As an online service, this provides you with flexibility, fast turnaround and convenience, as you are not bound to waiting or appointment times.
+As an online service, this gives you flexibility, fast turnaround, and convenience no waiting lists or fixed appointment times.

 Cara holds degrees in Dietetics and Biological Science and is a practicing NHS dietitian.
 She is registered with both the Health and Care Professions Council (HCPC) and the British Dietetic Association (BDA), ensuring she meets the highest professional standards in dietetic practice.